 In the brain’s version of reality, everything is divided into right versus wrong, good versus evil, Republican versus Democrat and infinitely more polarities.
 Even though the world of time is so familiar and seductive, it's a miserable place to live.
 The brain's divisive way of thinking is the root cause of all society’s pain and suffering.

 Worse, the brain observes life from a very limited perspective.
-It has a speed limit of twenty-four frames per second, which limits it to only acknowledging two dimensions, physical and mental.
-To our brain, it’s as if our spirit, soul and the other five dimensions of our bodymind are non-existent or at best irrelevant.
+It processes at twenty-four frames per second, which limits it to only acknowledging two dimensions, physical and mental.
+All our organs and higher functions operate at frame rates of at least 100 frames per second.
+To the brain, it’s as if our spirit, soul and the other five dimensions of our bodymind are non-existent or at best irrelevant.
 For example, the brain thinks about our feelings rather than actually feeling them.

 Heart Operating System